-Donatella Versace Doesn't Want 'to Kill Animals to Make Fashion' - and More Designers That Are Anti-Fur
+London Fashion Week Is Banning Fur from All Shows - Plus, Find Out Which Fashion Brands Are Anti-Fur

 The hottest trend in fashion right now is going fur-free.
-Michael Kors and Gucci recently made the decision to stop using fur and joined the ranks of other notable labels including Tommy Hilfiger, Stella McCartney and Giorgio Armani.
-And this week one more influential designer joined in — Donatella Versace.
+Versace, Michael Kors and Gucci recently made the decision to stop using fur and joined the ranks of other notable labels including Tommy Hilfiger, Stella McCartney and Giorgio Armani.
+And on Thursday, one more brand joined in — Burberry, starting with Riccardo Tisci’s first collection.

 The recent shift by so many leaders in the luxury fashion space marks a meaningful and powerful animal rights commitment from luxury brands.

-“PETA led runway disruptions, protests, and a 2006 ad blitz at a time when Versace was synonymous with fur, so this news is most welcome,” PETA’s Senior Vice President Dan Mathews said in a statement.
-“Donatella’s realization that it’s wrong to bludgeon and electrocute animals for fur is a major turning point in the campaign for compassionate fashion, and PETA looks forward to seeing a leather-free Versace next.”
+But the anti-fur movement is growing far beyond the list of individual brands that have made the switch, thanks to the British Fashion Council‘s decision to ban animal fur from every fashion show during London Fashion Week, which will take place this month.
+The move marks the BFC as the first major fashion council to ban animal fur entirely.

+“Today, the British Fashion Council (BFC) announces that following a survey conducted with all London Fashion Week designers on the official catwalk and presentation schedule, no animal fur will be used at London Fashion Week September 2018,” the council announced in a press release, adding that they continue to encourage designers “to make ethical choices when it comes to their selection of materials and supply chain.”

+However, the movement is proving to be increasingly widespread in the States as well.
+Earlier this year, the San Francisco Board of Supervisors ruled to ban the sale of new fur pieces, making it the largest city to ever do so.
+According to Time, the Humane Society said this ban on selling fur marked an “historic victory” in the fight against killing animals for fur.
+The legislation will go into effect on January 1, 2019, and will allow retailers to see their existing inventory until January 2020.

 Below, we rounded up all the luxury brands that stand against the use of fur and what made them take the stance.